rougue1/CS490-Project-3/README.md

 2) Create new app: `heroku create`
 3) Add a database on our heroku app:`heroku addons:create heroku-postgresql:hobby-dev`
 4) To see the config vars that are set by heroku for us: `heroku config`
-5) Set the database variable as an environment variable: `export DATABASE_URL='pas config value here'`
+5) Set the database variable as an environment variable: `export DATABASE_URL='paste config value here'`

+## Deploying our App to Heroku

+#### About
+Heroku is a cloud platform company which will essentially allow us to host our code on their servers and we can run our game on there.

+#### Installation
+1. `npm install -g heroku`

+#### Setup
+1) First we will need to create a free account on [Heroku](https://www.heroku.com/).
+2) Next, we will create a  `requirements.txt` file which will list all the libraries and packages our app uses.
+This information is needed because Heroku's servers will download said packages and libraries so it can run the app on their servers.
+  In your terminal, type the following:
+  1. `touch requirements.txt`
+  2. `pip freeze > requirements.txt`
+3) Once that is done, we will need a `Procfile`, which is a file that will tell Heroku what command to use to run our app.
+  1. In your terminal, type: `touch Procfile`
+  2. Next, open up the `Procfile` and type your commands needed to run your app.
+In my case I would write: `web: python main.py`.
+4) Now for the actual deploying part, open your terminal and follow along:
+  1. Login to Heroku via terminal: `heroku login -i`
+  2. Next go to your project folder and create the heroku app: `heroku create --buildpack heroku/python`
+  3. Now we will add the nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
+  4. Now we will push our code to heroku: `git push heroku main`

 ## Run Application

 1. Run command in terminal (in your project directory): `python app.py`
 2. Run command in another terminal, `cd` into the project directory, and run `npm run start`
 3. Preview web page in browser '/'

-## Deploy to Heroku

-1. Create a Heroku app: `heroku create --buildpack heroku/python`
-2. Add nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
-3. Push to Heroku: `git push heroku main`